EtherealEngine/etherealengine-docs/docs/1_installation/readme.md

 Elasticsearch & Grafana will be running on localhost port 9200 & 5601 respectively.

-This will automatically set up and run Redis/MariaDB docker containers, and XRengine client/server/instance-server instances.
+This will automatically set up and run Redis/MariaDB docker containers, and Ethereal Engine client/server/instance-server instances.

 In a browser, navigate to https://127.0.0.1:3000/location/default

 The database seeding process creates a test empty location called 'test'.
 It can be navigated to by going to 'https://127.0.0.1:3000/location/default'

-As of this writing, the cert provided in the xrengine package for local use is not adequately signed.
+As of this writing, the cert provided in the ethereal-engine package for local use is not adequately signed.
 Browsers will throw up warnings about going to insecure pages.
 You should be able to tell the browser to ignore it, usually by clicking on some sort of 'advanced options' button or link and then something along the